evental

 The White Linen — Kulturforum Synagoge Görlitz, Görlitz

-"The White Linen" is a landmark of modern Lithuanian literature.
-Written in New York exile, Škėma's novel tells the story of Lithuanian emigrant Antanas Garšva based on the author's own biography.
-In early 1950s New York, he works as an elevator boy in the city's largest hotel.
-His daily ups and downs in the lift feel to him like the work of Sisyphus (earning Škėma the epithet "Lithuanian Camus").
-The mindless repetition of the same, combined with the sensory overload of American megacity illusion, wears down the already neurotic Garšva, who sees himself as a poet born to leave verses for eternity.
+The novel is considered a milestone of modern Lithuanian literature.
+Written during Škėma's exile in New York, it tells the story of Lithuanian emigrant Antanas Garšva, based on the author's own biography.
+In the early 1950s, Garšva works as a lift operator in the city's largest hotel.
+The daily up-and-down motion in the elevator feels to him like the labour of Sisyphus - a comparison that earned Škėma the epithet "Lithuanian Camus".
+The mindless repetition of the same routine and the sensory overload of the illusory reality of the American megacity wear down the already neurotic Garšva, who sees himself as a poet, born to leave verses for eternity.